Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Learning how to sew a zipper is a very important skill for sewists of all levels.
-With this easy tutorial you’ll soon be able to insert zippers like a pro, on any sewing projects!
+Learning how to sew a zipper is very important for any sewer!
+With this easy zipper tutorial you’ll be able to do zipper sewing like a pro, on any project, every time!

 How to sew a zipper

 - matching thread (for the purpose of this tutorial I used contrasting)

 - sewing machine

 [amazon-related-products keywords=”product suggestions keywords”]

 - First of all you really need a zipper foot, there’s no way you can go around it (believe me I tried lol).
 A zipper foot will allow the needle to go as close to the zipper as you need it, something a regular foot won’t be able to.

 - Match up one side of the zipper with one strip of fabric, right sides facing and pin together.

 - When you get to the zipper pull, stop sewing, cut your thread, remove the fabric and the zipper, open up the zipper just a little, then resume sewing from where you stopped, sewing up to the top of the zipper.